 When your garbage disposal is jammed, you can usually clear the jam by rotating the impeller back and forth.
-One well-known manufacturer includes a slot on the bottom of the unit so you can do this without reaching in through the top with a broom handle.
-This feature may be included on models from other manufacturers, and if so, it's easy to tell; just climb under the unit and look.
-If your garbage disposal has this slot, it fits a 1/4-inch Allen wrench, which may be found taped to the side of the disposal.
+Do this carefully, of course, ensuring that the product has no way of accidentally turning on while working on it.
+Some manufacturers include a slot on the bottom of the unit so you can clear the disposal without reaching in through the top with a broom handle.
+This feature may be included on models from manufacturers, and if so, it's easy to tell; just climb under the unit and look.
+If your garbage disposal has a disposal wrench slot, it will fit a 1/4 inch Allen wrench.
+The wrench may which may be found taped to the side of the disposal, so check before purchasing.

-Turn off the switch and the breaker in the main panel that controls the garbage disposal.
+Always turn off the switch and the breaker in the main panel that controls the garbage disposal before working on the device.
 If the breaker has tripped, be sure to push it all the way toward the outside of the panel until it clicks.

 Turn on the water, then switch on the garbage disposal.
 Repeat the procedure for clearing the jam if it hums but doesn't spin.